Adyen/adyen-mcp/README.md

 ## Adyen MCP Server

 The Adyen Model Context Protocol server allows you to integrate with Adyen APIs through LLMs function calling utilizing various Clients.
+It currently supports the following tools:

+1. CheckoutAPI - Sessions
+   - Create a /sessions payment request
+   - Get the status of a payment session
+   - Get the available payment methods
+2. CheckoutAPI - Payment Links
+   - Create a payment link
+   - Update a payment link
+3. Modifications API - Cancel / Refund
+   - Cancels an authorized payment
+   - Refunds a captured payment
+4. Management API
+   - Gets a list of merchant accounts for your company account

 ### Pilot Instructions
 0. Open this [survey]()